August 2026 Snapshot

 The Real Priorities of Enterprise Health Systems & Providers Board Members Right Now

 Behavioral intelligence for Enterprise Health Systems & Providers Board Members, built from thousands of real executive conversations.
-Strongest signal: Stakeholder (4.8/5).
+Strongest signal: Growth (4.7/5).
 Top priority: building trust and rapport with patients.

 Key Insights

-Enterprise Health Systems & Providers Board Members score highest on Stakeholder (4.8/5) and Growth (4.7/5).
+Enterprise Health Systems & Providers Board Members score highest on Growth (4.7/5) and Stakeholder (4.7/5).
 Over the past six months, the most notable change is an increase in Operations orientation.
-Their leading priority is building trust and rapport with patients, while their most pressing challenge is academic institutions not collaborating to solve problems.
-They measure success through moving the insulin market from $300+ to under $100 per shot and make decisions using collaborative problem-solving: funding institutions to work together on city-wide health problems.
-Language that resonates includes "optimistic", "opportunity", and "transformation".
-4 distinct behavioral archetypes emerge, with 65% clustering around archetype a approaches.
+Their leading priority is building trust and rapport with patients, while their most pressing challenge is extracting reliable marketing data to inform spending decisions took 7 years.
+They measure success through percentage of population with mental health condition (25%-75%) and make decisions using intuitive decision-making: having people with the right eye for success who can 'smell something good'.
+Language that resonates includes "opportunity", "optimistic", and "innovation".
+4 distinct behavioral archetypes emerge, with 62% clustering around archetype a approaches.

 What's changing for Enterprise Health Systems & Providers Board Members?